troymessina/PhysicsArtOfModeling/_build/site/public/12SimpleHarmonicMoti-b7ec3cc70bf51965faf0f8ff110dc1cf.md

 :::{tip} Checkpoint
 :label: cp:simpleharmonicmotion:period
-In order to double the oscillation period of a spring-mass system, you can
+In order to double the oscillation period of a spring-mass system, you can}
 1.  double the ratio of the mass over the spring constant.
 2.  quadruple the mass.
 3.  halve the spring constant.